aesir-tecnologia/website/TASKS.md

 - **Key Activities:**
   - Migrate each section sequentially, validating against baseline visuals.
   - Remove redundant bespoke components/CSS tied to home.
+  - Use the homepage breakdown in `/docs/discovery.md` to ensure all sections and CTAs are represented in the new component stack.
 - **Acceptance Criteria:** `app/pages/index.vue` composed solely of new shared components; Visual QA parity confirmed; legacy CSS for home removed.
 - **Risks & Mitigations:** Regression to hero/layout → compare side-by-side using baseline captures; commit in small increments.
 - **Required Checks:** `npx eslint .`; `npm run generate`; Visual QA (desktop/mobile, light/dark, interactions).